image_pdfimage_print

 The service industry dominates the Portuguese economy.
 In particular, tourism is developing quite well.
 In addition, cork processing is one of Portugal’s traditions and a pillar industry of the national economy.
 Other characteristic industries include wine, olive oil, shoemaking, pharmaceuticals, moulds, and renewable energy industries.

-According to the “2021 World Investment Report” published by the United Nations Conference on Trade and Development (UNCTAD), by the end of 2020, Portugal has attracted US$161.64 billion on stock of inward direct investment.
-According to statistics from the Ministry of Commerce of China, by the end of 2020, the stock of direct investment of China in Portugal was US$45.78 million.
-The main areas of investment were energy, finance, insurance, communication, water affairs, construction materials, engineering design and catering.
+According to the “2023 World Investment Report” published by the United Nations Conference on Trade and Development (UNCTAD), by the end of 2022, Portugal has attracted US$177.3 billion on stock of inward direct investment.
+According to the “2022 Statistical Bulletin of China’s Outward Foreign Direct Investment”, by the end of 2022, the stock of direct investment of China in Portugal was US$25.03 million.
+The main areas of investment were energy, finance, insurance, communication, water affairs, and construction materials, engineering design and catering.

 Trade in Goods

-In 2020, Portugal’s main export destinations are Spain, France, Germany, and the United Kingdom.
-The main exports include vehicles and their accessories, electrical machinery, electrical appliances and audio equipments and accessories.
-The main origins for import include Spain, Germany, France, and Netherlands, and the main imported goods include vehicles and their accessories, electrical machinery, electrical appliances and audio equipments and accessories.
+In 2022, Portugal’s main export destinations are Spain, France, Germany, the main exports include vehicles and their accessories, electrical machinery, electrical appliances and audio equipment and accessories.
+The main origins for import include Spain, Germany, France, and the main imported goods include fossil fuels, electrical machinery, electrical appliances and audio equipment and accessories, vehicles and spare parts, etc.

-In 2020, China’s exports to Portugal include solar battery, fabric products, Wireless telephone and Portable automatic data processing equipment.
-Goods imported from Portugal mainly are auto body parts, Radar and radio navigation equipment parts and integrated circuits.
+In 2023, China’s exports to Portugal amounted to US$5.79 billion, mainly include solar battery, low value simple customs clearance goods.
+Goods imported from Portugal amounted to US$2.91 billion, mainly include auto body parts, radar and radio navigation equipment parts and integrated circuits.